ABTSoftware/SciChart.JS.Examples/Documentation/Readme.md

 npm start
 ```

+## Options
+nav=0 to show full screen.
+embed=1 to show a codepen embed.  height=500 to control the height of the embed.
+codepen=1 to redirect to codepen

 ## Adding a snippet
 1. Add a folder containing a demo.js file.
 2. Run `npm run gen` which will generate the html, css and details files.
 If you edit these files, they will not be overwritten.